dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 - tutorial
 ---

-# From VPCBC to HotStuff and HotStuff-2
+# From Verifiable Broadcast to HotStuff and HotStuff-2

 In this post, we give a simple and modular construction of both [HotStuff  by Yin, Malkhi, Reiter, Abraham and Gueta](https://api.semanticscholar.org/CorpusID:197644531), and [HotStuff-2 by Malkhi and Nayak](https://api.semanticscholar.org/CorpusID:259144145).